 Best Natural: Beauty Bakerie Face Flour Baking Powder

 Nodding to the baking makeup technique, Beauty Bakerie's Face Flour sets your foundation, conceals imperfections, and smoothes out your skin.
-The natural formula contains oil-absorbing minerals and rice starch, plus light-reflecting mica for a radiant, luminous effect.
+The formula contains oil-absorbing minerals, rice starch, and light-reflecting mica for a radiant, luminous effect.

 Best Clean: bareMinerals Mineral Veil Setting Powder